 How to avoid: educate employees so that they’re able to question any urgent or unusual payment requests.
 Ensure that they’re comfortable asking senior members of staff to verify payment requests over the phone or in person.

-Since the first lockdown began in March 2020, the number of investment scams has quadrupled.
 With this type of scam, you receive an email, phone call, or social media message regarding an investment opportunity.
 The scammer will usually pressurise you into making an investment before you have time to consider it properly, often by giving a time-limited offer.
 These scams can be sophisticated, with the fraudster appearing to be financially experienced and having a professional-looking website or documents.

 How to avoid: always be sceptical of unsolicited investment pitches.
 If you get cold called, the safest thing to do is hang up.
 Use the Financial Conduct Authority (FCA) Warning List online tool to check the risks of an investment opportunity and check the FCA register to see if the firm or individual is authorised.

 Cybercriminals are taking advantage of the fact that more people are working remotely.
 You may get a pop-up on your computer or a phone call from someone claiming to be a tech support representative from a well-known company like Microsoft.
 They’ll typically offer to repair a fake problem with your computer and will try to gain remote access in order to install malware and steal information.

 How to avoid: it’s a good idea for all companies to have technical support, either in-house or outsourced.
 Make sure your staff know that they should go to your tech support team for all their IT problems and not to trust anyone else.
 Advise them not to engage with pop-ups by clicking links or calling any listed numbers.